Key Quote

 WOMEN & ECONOMIC DEPENDENCE

 In 1912, women — especially working-class women — had virtually no economic independence.
-Without family support, education, or legal protections, women like Eva were forced into exploitative (taking unfair advantage) relationships for survival.
-Eva's arrangement with Gerald is not a free choice but an act of economic coercion (control through financial power).
+Without family support, education, or legal protections, women like Eva were forced into exploitativeexploitative — taking unfair advantage relationships for survival.
+Eva's arrangement with Gerald is not a free choice but an act of economic coercioneconomic coercion — Controlling someone's behaviour through financial power or economic pressure.

 THE DOUBLE STANDARD

 Edwardian society applied a sexual double standard: men like Gerald could have affairs without social consequences, while women like Eva were condemned as immoral.
-Priestley exposes this hypocrisy (pretending to have beliefs or standards one does not actually follow) by presenting Eva's behaviour as dignified and Gerald's as exploitative, despite Eva bearing the social stigma.
+Priestley exposes this hypocrisyhypocrisy — The practice of claiming to have moral standards that one's own behaviour contradicts by presenting Eva's behaviour as dignified and Gerald's as exploitative, despite Eva bearing the social stigma.

 Key Words